 This NASA photo shows the stark contrast between North and South Korea at night.
-South Korea is gleaming with lights, especially in the sprawling capital of Seoul, but North Korea has hardly any lights at all—just a faint glimmer around its capital, Pyongyang.
+Click on the photo to enlarge it and you will see that South Korea is gleaming with lights, especially in the sprawling capital of Seoul, but North Korea has hardly any lights at all—just a faint glimmer around its capital, Pyongyang.
 Two books I’ve read this month illuminated this dark world for me.
 In music teacher associations and English as a Second Language classes, I have known several Koreans, but never anyone from the North.
 Now I know why.

 My first excursion to North Korea was The Orphan Master’s Son by Adam Johnson.
 This superbly crafted novel won the Pulitzer Prize for Fiction in 2012.
 It is a gritty read that makes horrible situations like starvation, sub-zero weather, interrogation and prison all too real–a vivid contrast to the cushy environment my new granddaughters and I were experiencing in Miami when I started it.
 Yet, even as I held these precious babies, I kept pondering how anyone could survive the challenges these characters faced.
 Many did not.
 Besides confronting knotty philosophical and political dilemmas, the protagonist has a doomed love affair.
 I had to laugh, though, when he sentimentally quotes the lyrics of “The Yellow Rose of Texas.”
 If Adam Johnson is as accurate in writing about North Korea as he is in describing a Texas barbecue attended by a North Korean delegation, then his work is completely convincing.
 This book demands another reading.
 Comment below if you are interested in discussing it.